tgotic/xPDFSearch/docs/readme.md

 ## 7\.
 License<a id='7'></a>

 This Total Commander Plugin is licensed under the General Public License (GPL).
-The license can be found in the file GPL.txt.
+The license can be found in the [LICENSE.md](../LICENSE.md).